yogeshpaliyal/Deepr/README.md

 - **Asynchronous Operations:** Kotlin Coroutines

 ## 📲 Download
+You can download from any of the sources mentioned below.
+If you've previously installed app from F-Droid then also you can update the app from Github Releases.
 - F-Droid : [Download](https://f-droid.org/packages/com.yogeshpaliyal.deepr/)
 - Github Release : [Download](https://github.com/yogeshpaliyal/Deepr/releases/latest)
 - Play Store : In Internal testing